ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ~~~~
     Content-Type: application/teep+cbor
-    Cache-Control: no-store
     X-Content-Type-Options: nosniff
     Content-Security-Policy: default-src 'none'
     Referrer-Policy: no-referrer
 ~~~~

-The "Cache-control" header SHOULD be set to no-store to disable caching of any TEEP protocol messages by HTTP intermediaries.
-Otherwise, there is the risk of stale TEEP messages.

 Only the POST method is specified for TAM resources exposed over HTTP.
 A URI of such a resource is referred to as a "TAM URI".
 A TAM URI can